sus-admin/sus-admin.github.io/_posts/2024-10-16-Cobbler-Beginners-Guide.md

 yum update -y
 ```

 Install **VirtualBox VM Guest Additions**, either from the YUM repos, or the Guest Adds.
-CD included with *Oracle VM VirtualBox Manager* Windows application (YUM method is shown below, but VirtualBox usually recommends using the Guest Adds.
-CD):
+CD included with "Oracle VM VirtualBox Manager" Windows application *(YUM method is shown below, but VirtualBox usually recommends using the Guest Adds.
+CD)*:

 ```shell
 yum install -y virtualbox-guest-additions